 Is Helium Flammable?

+No it is not.
 Helium is typically regarded as a fairly safe gas.
 In fact, it is frequently used to fill balloons at parties and events.

-- Helium gas detectors are used to detect helium content in a gas mix, gas flow or often used to detect a helium gas leak (MRI scanners use helium to cool down their superconducting magnets)
+- Helium leak detectors are used to detect helium content in a gas mix, gas flow or often used to detect a helium gas leak (MRI scanners use helium to cool down their superconducting magnets)

 - Helium gas detectors go by a number of names including helium gas leak detectors, helium gas sniffers, helium gas analyzers, and mass spectrometer leak detector